Unix time

 Unix time passed 1000000000 seconds on 2001-09-09T01:46:40Z.
-It was celebrated in Copenhagen, Denmark, at a party held by the Danish UNIX User Group at 03:46:40 local time.
+It was celebrated in Copenhagen, Denmark, at a party held by the Danish UNIX User Group, at 03:46:40 local time.

 Unix time (Note: Unix time is also known as "Epoch time", "POSIX time", "seconds since the Epoch", "Unix timestamp" or "UNIX Epoch time".) is a date and time representation widely used in computing.
 It measures time by the number of non-leap seconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch.
 For example, at midnight on 1 January 2010, Unix time was 1262304000.

 Unix time originated as the system time of Unix operating systems.
 It has come to be widely used in other computer operating systems, file systems, programming languages, and databases.
 In modern computing, values are sometimes stored with higher granularity, such as microseconds or nanoseconds.

 Definition

 Unix time is currently defined as the number of non-leap seconds which have passed since 00:00:00 UTC on Thursday, 1 January 1970, which is referred to as the Unix epoch.
 Unix time is typically encoded as a signed integer.

 The Unix time 0 is exactly midnight UTC on 1 January 1970, with Unix time incrementing by 1 for every non-leap second after this.
 For example, 00:00:00 UTC on 1 January 1971 is represented in Unix time as 31536000.
 Negative values, on systems that support them, indicate times before the Unix epoch, with the value decreasing by 1 for every non-leap second before the epoch.
 For example, 00:00:00 UTC on 1 January 1969 is represented in Unix time as -31536000.
-Every day in Unix time consists of exactly 86400 seconds.

 Unix time is sometimes referred to as Epoch time.
 This can be misleading since Unix time is not the only time system based on an epoch and the Unix epoch is not the only epoch used by other time systems.

 Leap seconds

 Unix time differs from both Coordinated Universal Time (UTC) and International Atomic Time (TAI) in its handling of leap seconds.
 UTC includes leap seconds that adjust for the discrepancy between precise time, as measured by atomic clocks, and solar time, relating to the position of the earth in relation to the sun.
-International Atomic Time (TAI), in which every day is precisely 86400 seconds long, ignores solar time and gradually loses synchronization with the Earth's rotation at a rate of roughly one second per year.
+International Atomic Time (TAI), in which every day is precisely 86400 seconds long, ignores solar time and gradually loses synchronization with the Earth's rotation as Earth slows at around 1.5 ms per day per century.
 In Unix time, every day contains exactly 86400 seconds.
 Each leap second uses the timestamp of a second that immediately precedes or follows it.

 On a normal UTC day, which has a duration of 86400 seconds, the Unix time number changes in a continuous manner across midnight.
 For example, at the end of the day used in the examples above, the time representations progress as follows: